gopi-suvanam/scribbler-website/samples.md

 ---
 layout: page
-title: Samples
+title: Gallery
-description: Links to Example Notebooks for Scribbler
+description: Sample JavaScript Notebooks on Scribbler
 show_in_menu: true
 ---

-The below notebooks are samples/boilerplates to start experimenting/building.
+The below JavaScript notebooks are samples/boilerplates to start experimenting/building.
 Click on each link to play around with the code.

 ### Introductory Notebooks
 1. [Hello-world for JavaScript Notebook](https://app.scribbler.live/#./examples/Hello-world.jsnb).
 An introductory notebook with a hello-world example.